JetBrains/amper/docs/src/user-guide/product-types/android-app.md

 ╰─ module.yaml
 ```

-It is automatically used by Amper if present.
+It is automatically used by Kargo if present.

 An example of how to add custom R8 rules can be found [in the android-app module]({{ examples_base_url }}/compose-multiplatform/android-app/proguard-rules.pro) of the `compose-multiplatform` example project.